 The bug gets fixed (or the task completed, or the patch applied, or whatever).
 The change or set of changes that fixed it should be discoverable from the ticket.
 After this, the ticket is closed and/or marked as resolved.

 There are some common variations on this life cycle.
 Sometimes a ticket is closed very soon after being filed, because it turns out not to be a bug at all, but rather a misunderstanding on the part of the user.
 As a project acquires more users, more and more such invalid tickets will come in, and developers will close them with increasingly short-tempered responses.
 Try to guard against the latter tendency.
 It does no one any good, as the individual user in each case is not responsible for all the previous invalid tickets; the statistical trend is visible only from the developers' point of view, not the user's.
-(In the section called “Pre-Filtering the Bug Tracker” later in this chapter, we'll look at techniques for reducing the number of invalid tickets.)
+(In the section called “Pre-Filtering the Bug Tracker” we'll look at techniques for reducing the number of invalid tickets.)
 Also, if different users are experiencing the same misunderstanding over and over, it might mean that aspect of the software needs to be redesigned.
-This sort of pattern is easiest to notice when there is an issue manager monitoring the bug database; see the section called “Issue Manager” in Chapter 8, Managing Participants.
+This sort of pattern is easiest to notice when there is an issue manager monitoring the bug database; see the section called “Issue Manager”.

 Another common life event for the ticket to be closed as a duplicate soon after Step 1.
 A duplicate is when someone reports something that's already known to the project.
 Duplicates are not confined to open tickets: it's possible for a bug to come back after having been fixed (this is known as a regression), in which case a reasonable course is to reopen the original ticket and close any new reports as duplicates of the original one.
 The bug tracking system should keep track of this relationship bidirectionally, so that reproduction information in the duplicates is available to the original ticket, and vice versa.